Pinterest pinners like to plan.

 BUT… the key is that PINNERS ARE PLANNERS!

-Your job as a business (whether you sell products, services or create blog posts) is to reach these pinners at the beginning stage of their planning process with your Pinterest marketing strategy.
+Your job as a business owner (whether you sell products, services or create blog posts) is to reach these pinners at the beginning stage of their planning process with your Pinterest marketing strategy.

 WHY?
 Because then you can present your products, services or blog posts to them at a time when they are actively looking for it and when they are most receptive to it.

-Planning your Pinterest marketing for the year will help you understand exactly what events, information or products matter to your pinners at specific times of year AND how your business can become a part of their planning process.
+Planning your Pinterest marketing for the year will help you understand exactly what matters to your pinners at specific times of year AND how your business can become a part of their planning process.

 Why Create A Pinterest Marketing Plan